 No one disagrees.

 Need to use up leftover rice?
 Add some canned coconut milk, sugar, cinnamon–and if you’re feeling generous, add a bit of vanilla extract too, and you’ll make your household smell like heaven on earth.
 Trying to save the vanilla for special occasions?
 Just leave it out.
+Ditto with the cinnamon if cinnamon isn’t your thing.
 The end result is still divine.
 Swap out any other milk variety if you want to–regular dairy milk works, of course, and other non-dairy milk substitutes will work too, but I whole-heartedly recommend using full fat canned coconut milk to make it extra creamy and comforting.